What Are TAP's Goals?

 Tod is a youth sports coach and coordinator for Cape Ann Youth Hockey, and despite his team mates requests, he still plays hockey today.
 Tod can be reached at firstname.lastname@example.org.

-Devon is currently a junior at Kenyon College in Ohio.
+Devon is graduate of Kenyon College where she earned a degree in both English and Film.
 Devon played soccer for ten years and coached for four.
 She is passionate about protecting young athletes through the TAP program, and helps to ensure the materials given out to coaches and parents are accurate and clear as can be.
-To contact Devon with any questions or concerns email her at firstname.lastname@example.org
+To contact Devon with any questions or concerns email her at email@example.com

 Go to our Downloads/Materials page and see how easy it is to promote pain management awareness.
 If you are a youth sports coach, if you know a coach or anyone who is responsible for in any way in any youth sports organization; ask them to include our materials on their websites, and include Pain Management Awareness as part of their training curriculum.